Price Adjustment Guide for Contracting Parties

 for more information about indexes and index structures.)

-Contracting parties may want to escalate the base price by a single
+Contracting parties may want to adjust the base price by a single

 PPI series.
-Often, however, users prefer to escalate on the basis of
+Often, however, users prefer to adjust prices on the basis of

 several data series, including data from other Government